beyzatumturk/ImageProcessing/README.md

 # Assignment 6

-A README file in the root submission folder (that contains src, test, and res).
-The README file should document which parts of the program are complete, and design changes and justifications.

 # Overview

 Our program is a simple image processing application.
 Using our program, a user can import photos, manipulate photos, and export photos.